 The annual report is prepared by the management board, adopted by the board of directors and audited by the company's auditor(s).
-The report, which shall be subject to final adoption by the shareholders at the general meeting, shall include statements from the auditor(s) regarding whether the auditor finds that the annual accounts give a true and accurate view of the financial situation of the company.
+The report, which is subject to final approval by the shareholders at the annual general meeting, must include statements from the auditor(s) regarding whether the auditor finds that the annual report gives a true and accurate view of the financial situation of the company.